The How-To of Storytelling

 As a follow-up to #5, write the whole story without regard to word count and then, take your red pencil to it.
 You’d be amazed how much you can cut and not only retain the essence, but strengthen it.
 You get to the core.
 The message.
 The sweet music of it all.

 How many words are there in a 4-minute-long story?
 Most of the stories I’ve written for this format are between 475 and 600 words.
 600 words means you have to talk faster.
+I try to stay as close to 500 as possible.
 That can work for some stories, but overall, less is much more.
 Give your audience time to take it all in!

-Please slow down, but not too much.
-When you rehearse, imagine the spaces for laughter for a meaningful rest or beat.
-BUT make sure you’re timing yourself.
+Slow down, but not too much.
+When you rehearse, imagine the spaces for laughter and add a rest or beat.
+Make sure you’re timing yourself.
 Give yourself extra padding.
-That may mean less words.
 It’s amazing how few words it takes to tell a great tale.

 Getting ready for the live performance:

 REHEARSE.
 Then rehearse some more.
 Read it over and over until you can’t stand it anymore.
 Read it until you start to wonder what the hell you wrote.
 If you read it to yourself do it out loud as much as possible.
 It’ll help you know if you’re writing from your authentic voice.
 Rehearse it for your honey, your puppy, your goldfish, the Amazon delivery person…but oh, they only have 20 seconds per stop, so scratch that idea.
-You can always send them a link to the published post later.
+You can always send them a link to the video later…but they’ll have to be a paid subscriber to watch your story.

-When you rehearse, do it standing up.
+Stand when you rehearse.
 You’ll breathe more freely, and it instills confidence because you’re rooted and strong.
-If you can stand while you read for the show, so much the better for you and your success.
+If you can stand while you read for the show, that’s great.
+If you can’t stand, make sure to sit with great posture, and breathe from your belly.

 Unlike The Moth, there is NO requirement to memorize.
-It’s helpful to use large index cards (4”x6”) because they don’t make noise and they’re easy to flip through.
+It can be helpful to use large index cards (4”x6”) because they don’t make noise and they’re easy to flip through.
 Print your story in at least 18pt-20pt font-size.
 Then glue to the cards.
 I have glue sticks in every junk drawer in my house.
-The more familiar you are with your story, the less you’ll need to refer to your cards.
+The more familiar you are with your story, the more comfortable and confident your delivery.

 Remember, this is a virtual performance space.
-Please make sure you have a good internet connection for the show.
+Please make sure you have a good internet connection for Zoom.
 We’d hate to lose you mid-stream.

 Okay, kids, let’s put on a show!